 Ph.D.
 Program Details

 Doctoral students must complete the required courses for the master's degree.
-Beyond these, there are no specifically required courses.
-Students concentrate upon completing two additional tasks: their comprehensive exams and successful defense of a dissertation making an original contribution to scholarship and research.
+Beyond these, there are no specific required courses.
+Students concentrate on completing two additional tasks: their comprehensive exams and successful defense of a dissertation making an original contribution to scholarship and research.

-Ms. LaDonna Bowen (Old Civil Engineering Building, Room 108D, firstname.lastname@example.org, 404.894.3198) advises all graduate students in the HSTS MS and PhD programs.
-To request a permit or a directed reading/independent study, go to the online request page.
+LaDonna Bowen (email@example.com, 404.894.3198) advises all graduate students in the HSTS M.S. and Ph.D. programs.
+To request a permit or a directed reading/independent study, visit to the online request page.
 Important forms and information for the HSTS graduate programs can be accessed online.

 Graduate students in the School of History and Sociology (HSOC) are encouraged to meet with their academic advisor and the Director of Graduate Studies to plan schedules, verify degree requirements, and develop an overall plan of study.
 Advisors can also offer guidance about a variety of research and teaching opportunities.